 Figuring out which live TV streaming service is right for you can get complicated quickly.
 We’ve broken down all of the best options below to help the decision-making process easy for you.

 Sling TV is arguably the most established and well-known live streaming TV service.
 It launched in 2015 and has earned a loyal following for its cheap plans and à la carte options.

-Channels: Sling Orange comes with around 30 channels, while the Blue package comes with 41, depending on what local options are available to you.
+Channels: Sling Orange comes with around 31 channels, while the Blue package comes with 41, depending on what local options are available to you.
 If you bundle the two packages together there is some overlap, so you’ll only end up with about 47 channels.
-If you’re looking for the cheapest access to ESPN, Sling TV is for you, with the $20 Orange package delivering all the sports you can handle.
+If you’re looking for the cheapest access to ESPN, Sling TV is for you, with the $35 Orange package delivering all the sports you can handle.
 Each of the three packages includes CNN, Comedy Central, Cartoon Network, FX, AMC, NFL Network, and more.
 Sadly there’s no MTV.

 Sling TV works on a remarkable number of devices, with the notable exception of Sony devices.
 Sling TV can be streamed via Amazon Fire devices, Apple TV, Android TV, iOS and Android devices, Chromecast, certain LG smart TVs, AirTV Player, Roku, Samsung TV, Oculus, Portal, and Xbox One.